deepsea-inria/sptl/doc/sptl.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first of data-parallel operations we are going to consider is a
+The first of the operations we are going to consider is a looping
-looping construct that is useful for making changes to memory.
-For
+construct that is useful for parallel iteration.
+For now, we are going
-now, we are going to assume that each iterate of our loops take
+to assume that each iteration of the loop takes constant time.
+In the
-constant time.
-In the next section, we show how we can handle in an
+next section, we show how to handle the case of a loop with a
-effective manner loop bodies that are not constant time.
+non-constant-time body.

 Let us begin by considering example code.
 The following program uses a
 parallel-for loop to assign each position `i` in `xs` to the value